sailordiary/BetaRow/README.md

 # BetaRow
-A Gomoku solver that integrates learning and artificial intelligence approaches in C
+A Gomoku solver written in C that integrates learning and artificial intelligence approaches